cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   evaluatedElement = G.ScalarInverse(t) * blindedElement

   tweakedKey = G.ScalarBaseMult(t)
+  evaluatedElements = [evaluatedElement] // list of length 1
+  blindedElements = [blindedElement]     // list of length 1
   proof = GenerateProof(t, G.Generator(), tweakedKey,
-                        evaluatedElement, blindedElement)
+                        evaluatedElements, blindedElements)

   return evaluatedElement, proof
 ~~~

+In the description above, inputs to `GenerateProof` are one-item
+lists.
+Using larger lists allows servers to batch the evaluation of multiple
+elements while producing a single batched DLEQ proof for them.

 The server sends both `evaluatedElement` and `proof` back to the client.
-Upon receipt, the client processes both values to complete the VOPRF computation
+Upon receipt, the client processes both values to complete the POPRF computation
 using the `Finalize` function below.

 ~~~